Chwiggy/thesis_bachelor/src/thesis.typ

     - planning data can be helpful for planning new services, including needed night services, or stops
 #pagebreak()

-#bibliography("2023 BA Thesis.bib", title: auto, style: "american-psychological-association")
+#bibliography("2023 BA Thesis.bib", title: auto, style: "ieee")